.

 in Drink Driving Cases

-If I plead guilty, can the court let me keep my licence?
+If I plead guilty, can the court allow me to keep my licence?

-My drink driving fine says I will lose my licence for 13 months.
-How can I avoid losing my licence?
+My drink driving infringement notice says I will lose my licence for 13 months.
+What should I do if I want to save my licence?

-Can the Magistrate take into account my personal circumstances to reduce a mandatory licence loss period?
+Can the Magistrate take into account my personal circumstances, including my excellent driving history, to reduce the mandatory minimum licence loss period?

-What if I offer to pay a $6,000 fine, do 500 hours of community work and undertake not to commit any further offence for 15 years?
+But what if I offer to pay a $6,000 fine, do 500 hours of community work, enter into a good behaviour bond for 10 years plus have an interlock installed for 3 years?

-Should I object to the infringement notice and take the matter to court?
+Should I object to my infringement notice to take the matter to court?

 Will I lose my licence for a longer period if I take the matter to court?

 It depends on the state of the paperwork and the police evidence.
-It usually does not depend on the your version of events.
-If you had an accident, or had a blood sample was taken, or you refused to cooperate with the police then your chances actually improve.
-Your version of events is largely irrelevant unless you say the police did not find you driving a vehicle.
-No lawyer can properly answer this question without seeing the police statements and the court paperwork, so ask your lawyer this question only when you have the court papers and the police statements.
+It usually does not depend on the your version of events, and it almost never depends on what you drank.
+If you had an accident, or had a blood sample taken, or you refused to cooperate with the police then your chance of winning will actually improve.
+No lawyer who knows how to win a drink driving case can possibly answer this question without seeing your charge and summons and the police statements.
 See the legal advice page.

 Will having prior convictions for drink driving make it harder to win my case?